 Third, compare quotes from other companies.
-Once you know what kind of coverage levels you need, you can compare multiple homeowners insurance quotes.
+Once you know what kind of coverage levels you need, take a few moments to compare homeowners quotes from more than one insurer.
 That way, you can know you're getting a good deal.
 "I recommend that you get quotes from three to four different insurance companies to make sure your getting the best rate possible," explains Yates.
-Comparing quotes manually is time consuming, but we can help you easily compare home insurance quotes from multiple companies.
+Comparing quotes manually is time consuming, but we can help you easily compare rates from several home insurance companies.

-A: Your best bet is to use the same company that insures your car.
+A: Start with your car insurance company.
 Bundling policies can save you as much as 20% on your premium.
 If your auto insurer doesn't offer homeowners, you may want to consider switching to a company that'll insure both your car and home.